 Limpsfield Grange School Equality Information and Objectives

-The Equality Act 2010 requires Limpsfield Grange to publish information that demonstrates that we have due regard for the need to:
+The Equality Act 2010 requires us to publish information that demonstrates that Limpsfield Grange have due regard for the need to:

 Limpsfield Grange is an inclusive and diverse school community.
 Our aim is for all of our students to become happy, healthy, empowered and included adults, who participate in, and contribute towards society.
 To enable our students to be happy and active citizens we have created a curriculum underpinned by our four areas for development: